Clinical Trials Design & Management: Certificate

 If a new career or direction is desired in this industry, consider our full Design and Management certificate.

-Please contact our director, Cathy Flight, if you have any questions.
+Please contact our program coordinator, Kim Workman, if you have any questions.

 Clinical Trials Design & Management Curriculum

 Take all required classes (17.4 CEU, or 174 hours) to complete the certificate.